Black FDNY firefighter’s lawsuit alleges discrimination for opposing order to use water hoses on George Floyd protesters

 The 41-year-old Wilks, an eight-year fire veteran who is also an ordained minister, claimed his FDNY supervisor instructed him and other firefighters to “assist in controlling protesters by using the fire truck’s water hoses.
 [Wilks] objected and insisted that such an order not be followed.”

-In May 1963, Birmingham, Ala., Public Safety Commissioner Bull Connor famously ordered the use of high-pressure hoses on Black protesters in a move that prompted outrage around the country and across the world.
+In May 1963, Birmingham, Alabama, Public Safety Commissioner Bull Connor famously ordered the use of high-pressure hoses on Black protesters in a move that prompted outrage around the country and across the world.

 The FDNY referred questions on the ongoing case to the city Law Department, where officials responded with a statement noting the suit and the facts were under review.